 Getting There & Getting Around

-The flight to Chania from Athens is around one hour, otherwise, you can take a ferry.
-There is one ferry line that takes 6.5 hours, or you can do an overnight which is roughly nine hours.
-Now depending on how much of the island you would like to see, I strongly recommend you hire a car to visit the beaches, villages, and historical spots.
+The flight to Chania from Athens is around one hour, otherwise, you can catch a ferry.
+There is a direct ferry line that takes around 6.5 hours, or you can do an overnight trip, which is roughly 9 hours.
+Depending on how much of the island you would like to see, we strongly recommend hiring a car, which allows you the flexibility to visit the many beaches, villages, and historical spots around town.

 Where to Stay

-If you would like to be close to restaurants and nightlife, I suggest you stay around the Old Town, Venetian Port or the New Town.
-If you prefer a relaxed vibe and somewhere close to the mountains and sea try Kissamos, Paleochora, and Sfakia.
-For those wanting to be footsteps away from the beach, I recommend Marathi and Loutraki, in the Akrotiri area.
+If you like being close to restaurants and nightlife, we suggest you stay around the Old Town, Venetian Port, or the New Town.
+If you prefer a more relaxed vibe and being somewhere close to nature (mountains or sea) try Kissamos, Paleochora, or Sfakia.
+For those wanting to be footsteps away from the beach, we highly recommend Marathi and Loutraki, in the Akrotiri area.

 Where to sleep